PHYS3888/Tutorial_AstroClassification/README.md

 :question::question::question: __Q1:__
 What is the sampling rate, `fs` (Hz)?
+Give your answer in scientific notation to four significant figures.

 Implement your result into the `KeplerSamplingRate` function, which will allow all of the functions used in this tutorial to be properly calibrated to the Kepler light-curve data.

 #### Plot a light curve